 Karl Lagerfeld for House of Chanel, fall 2014 haute couture wedding dress was initially sketched by hand, then manipulated on the computer to create the appearance of a "pixelated baroque pattern," then handpainted with gold metallic pigment, then machine printed with rhinestones and finally hand-embroidered with pearls and gemstones.
 It took 450 hours of workmanship to create.

-Karl Lagerfeld for House of Chanel, fall 2014 haute couture wedding ensemble was initially sketched by hand, then manipulated on the computer to create the appearance of a “pixelated baroque pattern,” then hand painted with gold metallic pigment, then machine printed with rhinestones and finally hand-embroidered with pearls and gemstones.
+Karl Lagerfeld for House of Chanel’s fall 2014 haute couture wedding ensemble was initially sketched by hand, then manipulated on the computer to create the appearance of a “pixelated baroque pattern.”
+It was hand-painted with gold metallic pigment, machine-printed with rhinestones, and hand-embroidered with pearls and gemstones.
 It took 450 hours of workmanship to create.

 The front of the Karl Lagerfeld wedding dress at the 2016 Metropolitan Museum Costume Institute's Manus x Machina exhibit.